Adyel/Cpp-Contest-QStart/README.md

 If you have any issues report them at [Issues](https://github.com/Adyel/Cpp-Contest-QStart/issues)

 # License
-This extension is mostly based on "HTML Boilerplate" (https://github.com/sidthesloth92/vsc_html5_boilerplate) Since I have done a little work, I don't want to keep any copyright, you only have to follow his one(MIT).
+This extension is based on  [C++ Quick Start for Beginners](https://github.com/yyxhx/vsce_cppQuickStartForBeginners) which is mostly based on [HTML Boilerplate] (https://github.com/sidthesloth92/vsc_html5_boilerplate)

+All of these extension is licenced under the "MIT" license.

 # Source
 [Github](https://github.com/Adyel/Cpp-Contest-QStart)